UnHerd: History

 The website initially existed without a paywall, as it is funded by an endowment from Marshall.
 In 2017, New Statesman reported that the site intended to introduce paid services.
 In May 2020, the site said that it intended to switch to a subscription model later that year.
 As of October 2022, it offers readers a limited number of articles free of charge.

 Following Montgomerie's departure in September 2018, journalist Sally Chatterton, who previously wrote for The Daily Telegraph and The Independent, took over as editor.

 Freddie Sayers joined the magazine in 2019 as executive editor, having previously been editor-in-chief of YouGov and co-founder of the British news and current affairs website Politics Home.
+In November 2024, Sayers announced Sohrab Ahmari as the new U.S. editor.

 In November 2022, UnHerd opened a private members' club and restaurant in Westminster, named the Old Queen Street Cafe.
 Talks and debates at the club are broadcast on UnHerds YouTube channel.

+In January 2023, former Politico and The Atlantic writer Tom McTague was hired as UnHerds political editor.
+McTague moved in 2025 to the New Statesman.

 Content

 UnHerds columnists include Giles Fraser, Aris Roussinos, Kat Rosenfield, Ayaan Hirsi Ali, David Patrikarakos, Terry Eagleton, Bret Easton Ellis, Mary Gaitskill, Lionel Shriver, Matthew Crawford, Helen Thompson, Freddie deBoer, Tanya Gold, Julie Bindel and Kathleen Stock.
 UnHerd describes its contributors as being both left-wing and right-wing writers.
 According to Samuel Earle writing for the Guardian, "beneath UnHerd's claims to nonpartisanship lie Conservative-friendly foundations and a range of rightwing interests, for which the site's 'heterodox' range of writers appear to offer convenient cover."

 In 2018, the Press Gazette described the website as organised by seven themes: capitalism, flyover country, technology, news and media, religion, global affairs and groupthink.

 In a February 2022 UnHerd piece, Guardian journalist Hadley Freeman wrote that her paper was allowing itself to be bullied over transgender issues.

 In July 2022, UnHerd reported that the Ukrainian government's Center for Countering Disinformation had compiled a list of politicians and intellectuals in multiple countries who they believed were promoting Russian propaganda.
 The list included US senator Rand Paul, former US congresswoman Tulsi Gabbard, military analyst Edward Luttwak, political scientist John Mearsheimer, and journalist Glenn Greenwald, as well as the former chair of the Indian National Security Advisory Board.
 The UnHerd report included responses from Luttwak, Mearsheimer, and Greenwald.